Frequently asked questions about the Volunteer Driver Service

 - The treatment is too aggressive and the patient has been advised not to drive.

-Contact the Volunteer Driver Service at the Irish Cancer Society by calling Rebecca on 01 231 6642 and we will send you an application form.
-The requirements of the volunteer role is that you must have a valid email address,commit to volunteering for two days a month (Mon-Fri) and you must keep those days as free as possible as treatment times can vary hugely.
+Contact the Volunteer Driver Service at the Irish Cancer Society by calling Laura on (01) 231 0594 or emailing email@example.com and we will send you an application form.
+The requirements of the volunteer role are that you must have a valid email address; a roadworthy car; valid insurance / NCT / driving licence; be willing to commit to a minimum of 2-3 days per month (Mon-Fri); agree to attend annual Support & Supervision sessions.

 Are volunteers vetted?

-Yes, volunteers are interviewed, trained, garda checked, reference checked and their documentation is collected (driving licence, NCT, etc).
-There are also asked to attend three support and supervision sessions on an annual basis.
-We are in constant communication with our volunteers to ensure that we deliver the best service we can.
+Yes, volunteers are interviewed, trained, garda checked, reference checked (x 2) and their documentation is collected (driving licence, NCT, etc) and attached to their record.
+There are also asked to attend one Support and Supervision session annually.

 What happens if the client requires assistance getting in/out of the car?

 If the client requires assistance getting in and out of the car, they will need to bring a companion with them.
-The drivers are not trained in manual handling and so are not permitted to lift a client.
+Our drivers are not trained in manual handling and as such are not permitted to lift a client.

 As a driver, how long will I have to wait for the client's treatment to be completed?

-Treatment times can vary hugely.
+Treatment times can vary hugely and the driver cannot accompany the patient into their appointment.
 As a driver we ask that you keep that day as flexible as possible and that you make plans to keep yourself occupied while the client is receiving treatment.
 You could visit relations or friends, go shopping or play nine holes of golf!